wimglenn/readabledelta/README.rst

 >>> readabledelta() == timedelta()
 True

-This means you can safely add or subtract them to ``datetime`` instances, there will be no nasty surprised with arithmetic.
+This means you can safely add or subtract them to ``datetime`` instances, there will be no unpleasant surprises with arithmetic.